open-sauced/intro/05-how-to-contribute-to-open-source.md

 ### Getting Started

-1. Create an issue by clicking the "New issue" button in the "Issues" tab and complete the form.
+1. Create an issue by clicking the "Issues" tab on the top bar and then the green "New issue" button.
+Click the "Get started" button to add contributors, complete the form, and click the "Submit new issue" button.
 2. Fork the [guestbook repository](https://github.com/open-sauced/guestbook).
 3. Clone your forked repository to your computer.
 4. Run `npm install` to install the dependencies.